Like a Dragon Gaiden: The Man Who Erased His Name Game Cover

 • “Agent style is unfortunately terribly undercooked; it's limited, stiff, and buggy.”

-The monetization aspect of the game has been criticized as a blatant cash grab, with many reviewers feeling that it prioritizes profit over genuine value or innovation within the franchise.
-Players expressed disappointment that the game felt more like an advertising campaign rather than a standalone experience, leading to unmet expectations regarding content and gameplay depth.
+The monetization of the game has been criticized as a blatant cash grab, with many reviewers feeling that it prioritizes profit over quality and innovation.
+Despite some enjoyable gameplay, the overall sentiment suggests that the game serves more as an advertising vehicle than a meaningful addition to the franchise.

 • “You really can tell that the only reasoning behind this game was being a cash grab rather than bringing any value into the franchise.”